• Skip to primary navigation

 Easy prep

-I managed to prepare this slow cooker lamb stew, sling it in the slow cooker, then get on with my work on a day I was working from home and had loads to do.
+I can prepare this slow cooker lamb stew, sling it in the slow cooker, then get on with my work when working from home and when I have loads to do.
 It is so convenient for that!

-As there is no complicated prep to do it doesn’t take long at all to prepare the vegetables, fry off the lamb (this ensures you get a great flavour and seals the fat into the meat) and pop it in the crockpot.
+As there is no complicated prep to do it doesn’t take long at all to chop the veg, fry off the lamb and pop it in the slow cooker.

-If you need to leave early for work, you can even prepare the veg the night before and leave them in a tub in the fridge, to save on time.
+If you need to leave early for work, you can even prepare the vegetables the night before and leave the chopped veg in a tub in the fridge, to save on time.

 Recipe inspiration